hapax/hapax.github.io/assets/mindjam.md

 <!-- , and also distinct from the Schopenhauerian "will to live", or mere
 self-preservation. -->

-In Nietzschean terms, there is something "anti-life" about the now proverbial Stoic acceptance of whatever comes your way.
+In Nietzschean terms, there is something "anti-life" about the (now proverbial) Stoic acceptance of whatever comes your way.
-But Nietzsche's enthusiasm for what is necessary also seems to verge on indiscriminate acceptance.
+But Nietzsche's enthusiasm for what is necessary also seems to verge on indiscriminate acceptance, differing from the Stoics more on aesthetic than moral grounds.
-It differs from the Stoic *amor fati* more on aesthetic grounds than anything else, as this excerpt from *The Gay Science* suggests:
+Take this excerpt from *The Gay Science*, for instance:

 <span style="padding-left: 20px; display:block">
 I want to learn more and more to see as beautiful what is necessary in